INDUSTRIAL CORRIDOR

 Delhi Nagpur Industrial Corridor (DNIC)

 Delhi Nagpur Industrial Corridor (DNIC) will spread along the North-South corridor of dedicated freight corridors (DFC) and on the existing NH network.
+The DNIC will have an influence area across States of Delhi, Uttar Pradesh, Rajasthan, Madhya Pradesh and Maharashtra.
+The Perspective Plan works have been initiated.*

 Dedicated Freight corridors are being developed by the Ministry of Railways.